23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 4. Sistine Chapel & Vatican Museums

-MUST DO: Admire the ceiling of the Sistine Chapel, visit Raphael Rooms, Vatican gardens, and see Momo Staircase.
+MUST DO: Admire the ceiling of the Sistine Chapel, visit Raphael Rooms, Vatican Gardens, and see the Momo Staircase.

-Seeing the Sistine Chapel at the Vatican Museums is another ‘must’ that should be at the top of any Rome bucket list!
+Seeing the Sistine Chapel at the Vatican Museums should be at the top of any Rome bucket list!
 The Sistine Chapel (Cappella Sistina) is the papal chapel built at the end of the 15th century.
-Originally called ‘Cappella Magna’, it was later renamed after the Pope that built it, Pope Sixtus IV.
+Originally called ‘Cappella Magna’, it was later renamed after the Pope who built it, Pope Sixtus IV.

 It’s here that the papal conclave takes place when the new Pope has to be elected.
 But don’t look for the famous chimney where the black or the white smoke comes out during the conclave – it’s only installed at that time and is not something you can see when you visit.

 But there’s more to the Vatican Museums than just this famous chapel!
-Some of our favorites include the four Raphael Rooms, the Gallery of Maps, a stroll through the gardens (some parts are accessible from the museum, while some others can only be seen with an extra tour), and the famous Momo Staircase.
+Some of our favorites include the four Raphael Rooms, the Gallery of Maps, and the famous Momo Staircase.
+You can also stroll through the gardens, but only a small part is accessible from the museum; the rest can only be seen with the gardens tour.

-TIP: The Vatican Museums are always busy and the tickets usually sell out days in advance.
-So it’s essential to book the entrance tickets upfront.
-However, I highly recommend visiting here with a tour instead of just going on your own.
-That’s if you want to be sure that you see all the musts; otherwise, just stroll around and you’ll eventually get to the Sistine Chapel by following the signs.
-Keep in mind that the Vatican Museums are really overwhelming for a first-time visitor.
+TIP: The Vatican Museums are always busy, and tickets usually sell out long in advance.
+It’s essential to book your tickets upfront!
+That said, if you want to be sure that you see all the musts, I highly recommend visiting here with a guide.
+Otherwise, just follow the signs and you’ll eventually get to the Sistine Chapel, but keep in mind that the Vatican Museums are overwhelming for a first-time visitor.

 Sistine Chapel ceiling is a must see in Rome